Book Signing and Discussion - July 24, 2010 at Friendly Village, Redmond, WA

 Read Jacquie's Blog

-More about her characters, her inspiration and her upcoming books.
+More about her characters, inspiration, research, and upcoming books.

 Visit Jacquie's blog